krakend/krakend-documentation/endpoints/parameter-forwarding.md

 - `X-Forwarded-Host`
 - `X-Forwarded-Via` (only when `User-Agent` is in the `input_headers`)

-When you use the `input_headers`, take into account that any of these headers are replaced with the ones you declare.
+When you use the `input_headers`, consider that any of these headers are replaced with the ones you declare.

- An example to pass the `User-Agent` to the backend:
+ An example of passing the `User-Agent` to the backend:

 {{< highlight json >}}
 {